Clarifai/docs/docs/api-guide/workflows/common-workflows/workflow-predict.md

 ## Images

 Let's illustrate how you would get predictions from image inputs using Clarifai's [Face-Sentiment](https://clarifai.com/clarifai/main/workflows/Face-Sentiment) workflow.
+The workflow combines these three models:

+- A visual detector model that detects bounding box regions in an image;
+- An image cropper model that extracts the specific region of interest from an image;
+- A visual classifier model that classifies an image into a set of concepts.

+Note that the `base64` output representation of the image in bytes is already in binary format.
+It is not encoded, so you do not need to decode it for further downstream tasks.

 <Tabs>